Skip To Content

 An inadequate supply of calcium over a lifetime is thought to play a significant role in the development of osteoporosis.
 Many published studies show that low calcium intakes are associated with low bone mass, rapid bone loss, and high fracture rates.
 National surveys suggest that the average calcium intake of individuals is far below the levels recommended for optimal bone health.
 Individuals who consume adequate amounts of calcium and vitamin D throughout life are more likely to achieve optimal skeletal mass early in life and are less likely to lose bone later in life.

-Calcium needs change during your lifetime (see “Recommended Calcium Intakes”).
+Calcium needs change during your lifetime (see “Recommended Calcium and Vitamin D Intakes”).
 The body's demand for calcium is greater during childhood and adolescence, when the skeleton is growing rapidly, and in women during pregnancy and breastfeeding.
 Postmenopausal women and older men also need to consume more calcium.
 Increased calcium requirements in older people may be related to vitamin D deficiencies that reduce intestinal absorption of calcium.
 Also, as you age, your body becomes less efficient at absorbing calcium and other nutrients.
 Older adults are also more likely to have chronic medical problems and to use medications that may impair calcium absorption.
 Calcium and vitamin D supplements may help slow bone loss and prevent hip fracture.
-Results from the Women's Health Initiative Calcium with Vitamin D trial showed that for postmenopausal women, particularly those over age 60, a daily dose of 1,000 mg of calcium carbonate combined with 400 IUs of vitamin D3 led to improvements in hip bone density and a reduction in hip fracture.
 Information on how to ensure adequate calcium intake is provided in “Treating Osteoporosis.”
-Further details are also available from several of the organizations listed at the end of this booklet.
+Further details are also available from several of the organizations listed at the end of this publication.

 Vitamin D plays an important role in calcium absorption and bone health.
-It is made in the skin after exposure to sunlight and can also be obtained through the diet, as described in the section of this booklet on treating osteoporosis.
+It is made in the skin after exposure to sunlight and can also be obtained through the diet, as described in the section of this publication on treating osteoporosis.
 Although many people are able to obtain enough vitamin D naturally, vitamin D production decreases in the elderly, in people who are housebound or do not get enough sun, and in some people with chronic neurological or gastrointestinal diseases.
 These individuals and others at risk for vitamin D deficiency may require vitamin D supplementation.
-The recommended daily intake of vitamin D is 400 International Units (IU) for infants; children, and adults up to age 70 should get 600 IU daily.
-Men and women age 70 and older should get 800 IU of vitamin D daily.
+The recommended daily intake of vitamin D is 400 International Units (IU) for infants, 600 IU for children and adults up to age 70, and 800 IU for people over 70.

 A healthy, balanced diet that includes lots of fruits and vegetables and enough calories is also important for lifelong bone health.